 I’m giving you the benefit of a doubt here – surely you just forgot that you e-mailed me 10 times asking for my mailing address so you can send me these damn exciting samples from your client and then just, you know, forgot about me.
 It took me exactly 2 hours to plan a content piece around the sample products you’ve suggested and another 2 hours to reply to your 10 e-mails.
 I’ve also given you a heap of personal details including my phone number for your courier.
 WHO ARE YOU EVEN.

-Bloggers are frustrating little creatures – we don’t reply to your e-mails, we don’t blog about the samples you’ve sent us – or we dislike it and slag it off so much it goes viral.
+Bloggers, or the influencer bunch if you like, are frustrating little creatures – we don’t reply to your e-mails, we don’t blog about the samples you’ve sent us – or we dislike it and slag it off so much it goes viral.
 We put kisses at the end of our e-mails even though we don’t know you.
 We swear on our Twitter.
 Right next to your client’s name.
 Our imagery is not always as crisp as a prawn cracker.
 We make typos.
 Everywhere.
 And instead of writing that blog post we promised we are probably watching cat videos right now.